 Deactivating an Automation

-When deactivated:- Customer progress is saved — they will resume from the same step when the automation is reactivated.
+When deactivated, customer progress is saved.
+Customers resume from the same step when the automation is reactivated.

-- If the wait time has passed while it was inactive, the next step is triggered immediately.
+- If the wait time has passed while inactive, the next step is triggered immediately.

 - If the wait time has not passed, the customer continues waiting as expected.

-- If the wait time was edited while inactive, customers who were waiting in this block resume based on the original duration.
+- If the wait time was edited while inactive, customers waiting in this block resume based on the original duration.
 The new duration applies only to new entrants.

-- If the wait time has elapsed and the event didn’t occur, the customer will be exited.
+- If the wait time has elapsed and the event did not occur, the customer is exited.

-- If the event happens during inactivity and the wait time has passed, the step will be marked as elapsed.
+- If the event happens during inactivity and the wait time has passed, the step is marked as elapsed.

 - Events that occur while the automation is inactive are not detected or counted.